schropes/schropes.github.io/index.md

 Get in touch if you want to talk about generative AI, facilitated dialog, or unique methods of understanding the media ecosystem.

 Some recent updates (7/2024):
+* "Fora: A corpus and framework for the study of facilitated dialogue" was accepted to ACL Main and will be presented there in August 2024 as well as IC2S2 2024.
+Learn more about the corpus [here](https://github.com/schropes/fora-corpus).
+A pre-print is forthcoming!
 * This summer, I am interning at Microsoft Research Labs in New York City for the second time.
 This year, I am working with Solon Barocas on the Fairness, Accountability, Transparency, and Ethics in AI (FATE) group on evaluating risks and opportunities of LLMs in social research.
-* My paper "Fora: A corpus and framework for the study of facilitated dialogue" was accepted to ACL Main and will be presented there in August 2024.
-A pre-print and related access materials are forthcoming!
 * Our CHI 2024 workshop LLMs for Data Work was a success, and public papers are posted [here!](https://sites.google.com/view/llmsindatawork/home)!

 Some older updates: